 Dividends are one of the primary means by which we return cash to shareholders.
-In February, we declared a quarterly dividend of \$.44 per share, which represented a \$.02 or 4.8% increase versus first quarter of 2022.
+In May, we increased the quarterly dividend to \$.46 per share, which represented a \$.02 or 4.5% increase versus second quarter of 2022.

-Although our dividend payout ratio has been higher at times, our long-term targeted dividend payout ratio is approximately 50% of adjusted EPS (which excludes special items such as significant tax law impacts, impairment charges, restructuring-related charges, divestiture gains, litigation accruals, and settlement proceeds).
+Although our dividend payout ratio is currently higher, our long-term targeted dividend payout ratio is approximately 50% of adjusted EPS (which excludes special items such as significant tax law impacts, impairment charges, restructuring-related charges, divestiture gains, litigation accruals, and settlement proceeds).
 Continuing our long track record of increasing the dividend remains a high priority.
-2022 marked our 51st consecutive annual dividend increase.
+2023 marked our 52nd consecutive annual dividend increase.
 We are proud of our dividend record and plan to extend it.